alkhrom/Git-demo2/index.md

 ## UTF-8 versus UTF-16 Matrix
 There is pretty much to say why UTF-8 seems, and actually is, more preferable to UTF-16 whenever it comes to quick efficient communications in most European languages:
-A UTF-8 file that contains only ASCII (https://en.wikipedia.org/wiki/ASCII "ASCII") characters is identical to an ASCII file.
+A UTF-8 file that contains only ASCII  characters is identical to an ASCII file.
 Legacy programs can generally handle UTF-8 encoded files, even if they contain non-ASCII characters.
-For instance, the [C](https://en.wikipedia.org/wiki/C_(programming_language) "C (programming language)")  [printf](https://en.wikipedia.org/wiki/Printf "Printf") function can print a UTF-8 string, as it only looks for the ASCII '%' character to define a formatting string, and prints all other bytes unchanged, thus non-ASCII characters will be output unchanged.
+For instance, the C    `printf`  function can print a UTF-8 string, as it only looks for the ASCII '%' character to define a formatting string, and prints all other bytes unchanged, thus non-ASCII characters will be output unchanged.

 # Going Deeper Down The Unicode